 Big Ideas in Astronomy: A Proposed Definition of Astronomy Literacy

-The Institute of Astrophysics and Space Sciences (IA), an R&D unit funded by FCT, is leading an initiative together with the Leiden Observatory at Leiden University in the Netherlands to promote global understanding of astronomy.
-The project is called Great Ideas in Astronomy and consists of a small book that summarizes what everyone should know about the Universe and our place in it, which has also given rise to a website, which is now in multiple languages and accessible anytime, anywhere.
+The Institute of Astrophysics and Space Sciences (IA) , an R&D unit funded by FCT, leads together with the Leiden Observatory, at Leiden University, in the Netherlands, an initiative that aims to promote global understanding of Astronomy.
+The project is called Big Ideas in Astronomy and consists of a small book that summarizes what everyone should know about the Universe and our place in it, which also gave rise to a website , which is now in multiple languages and accessible anytime, anywhere.

-"Big Ideas in Astronomy: A Proposal for Defining Astronomy Literacy" is the culmination of years of debate and discussion on the essential topics that an astronomy-literate person anywhere in the world should know.
-It is structured like other international scientific literacy projects, with eleven key ideas that fill just over 70 pages of a small book, as well as a website.
+“Big Ideas in Astronomy: A Proposed Definition of Astronomy Literacy” is the culmination of years of debate and discussion on the essential topics that an astronomy-literate person, anywhere in the world, should know.
+It is structured like other international science literacy projects, with eleven umbrella ideas that fill just over 70 pages of a small book, and also a website.

-Each big idea acts as an entry point to fascinating concepts known since antiquity or just a few decades ago, covering historical, theoretical and observational aspects of astronomy.
-It is now an online reference in languages such as Arabic, Bengali, Portuguese, Haitian French or Japanese, and more languages are on the way.
+Each big idea serves as an entry point to fascinating concepts, known since antiquity or just a few decades ago, covering historical, theoretical and observational aspects of astronomy.
+It is now an online reference in languages such as Arabic, Bengali, Portuguese, Haitian French, or Japanese, and more languages are on the way.

-After two years of contributions from the global community of scientists, educators and communicators, the Great Ideas in Astronomy document has been delivered to the International Astronomical Union's (IAU) Office for Astronomy Education (OAE), whose mission is to support professional astronomers and astronomy educators worldwide in bringing the fascination of astronomy to schools.
+After two years of input from the global community of scientists, educators and communicators, the Big Ideas in Astronomy document has been delivered to the Office for Astronomy Education (OAE) of the International Astronomical Union (IAU), whose mission is to support professional astronomers and astronomy educators around the world in bringing the fascination of astronomy into schools.

 Photo credits: Aneta Margraf-Druc/Big Ideas in Astronomy